 Tax deferred scheme

-1 Under current legislation, the LISC is payable for financial years from 1 July 2012 through to 30 June 2017.
-From 1 July 2017, the LISC will be replaced with the Low Income Super Tax Offset (LISTO) and will remain at a maximum of $500 per year.2 The Commonwealth Government has set certain caps on the annual concessional contributions that can be made into super before additional tax is applied.
-Exceeding the cap will incur the highest marginal rate plus Medicare levy and 2% Temporary Budget Repair Levy on the excess amount.
-The concessional contribution cap is $30,000 each financial year (age 48 and under) and $35,000 each financial year (age 49 and over) and includes contributions made by your employer and any salary sacrifice contributions.
+2 The Commonwealth Government has set certain caps on the annual concessional contributions that can be made into super before additional tax is applied.
+Exceeding the cap may result in additional tax being payable.
+The concessional contribution cap is $27,500 each financial year and includes contributions made by your employer and any salary sacrifice contributions.

 Super SA Select and Triple S are taxed differently.
 All members pay tax - just at different stages.